 Here are a few examples of how writers place judgment and value on their writing:

 - Pride in having written the most beautiful sentence ever, even when it doesn’t work in the context of the piece as a whole.

 - Getting caught up in your own visual imagery, even when those images don’t come across in your writing.

 - Wanting to defend and explain your writing when receiving feedback from readers.

 Good writing requires mindfulness because it considers the point of view of the audience, not just that of the writer.
 It requires the ability to step back and evaluate what you have written, without placing the judgment of “good” or “bad” on your writing.

-Luckily there are a number of ways that writers can help to break the value-based attachment to their writing.
+Luckily there are a number of ways that writers can break their value-based attachment to their writing.